-The B.C.
-Coastal Resource Information Management System (CRIMS) is an online, interactive map for viewing coastal and marine data.
+The Coastal Resource Information Management System (CRIMS) is an online, interactive map for viewing coastal and marine data of British Columbia.
 It contains a wide variety of coast and marine resources, including aquaculture, shoreline classification, selected fisheries information, and offshore oil and gas information.

-The development of CRIMS is ongoing.
-As additional layers are added, subsequent releases of the application will include these new layers and further enhancements.
+The development of CRIMS is no longer ongoing.
+Additional layers are not currently being added, and there are no plans for subsequent releases of the application with new layers or further enhancements.

-The following documents detail how CRIMS data is collected and used.
+The following documents detail how CRIMS data was collected and used.

 Standards for mapping physical shore-zones in British Columbia:

 Database and mapping system for the descriptive biota of British Columbia:

 Methodology for large-scale mapping of estuaries in British Columbia:

 Entities and their attributes in the provincial shore-zone database:

 The B.C.
 Marine Ecological Classification (BCMEC) is a hierarchical classification that delineates provincial marine areas into:

 BCMEC was developed from previous federal and provincial marine ecological classifications.
 The classification is used for marine and coastal planning, resource management, and the provincial marine protected areas strategy.